auraauliaan/Customer-Revenue-Insights-using-Transaction-Data/README.md

-# Retail Transaction Dashboard & Customer Analysis
+# Dashboard Customer Revenue Insight using Transaction Data

 This project is part of my E-Learning journey at MySkill (January 2025), focusing on analyzing retail transaction data and building an interactive dashboard to generate business insights.